 Stüler’s building resembles a Greek temple.
 The most noticeable aspect is the magnificent portico, which consists of a sculpted pediment supported by tall Corinthian columns.
 Sculptures on the tympanum show Germania, the personification of the German nation, as a patron of the arts.

 The temple is raised and rests on an enormous pedestal.
 Massive steps outside the neoclassical-style building lead to a platform in front of the portico.
 Though these steps were not included in William’s sketch, Stüler thought them appropriate for a building of such stature.
 There’s also a marvelous, sweeping staircase inside.

 On the platform in front of the temple stands an equestrian statue of King Frederick William IV that was created in 1886 by Alexander Calandrelli.
-On the four corners of the statue’s pedestal are allegorical figures of Religion, Art, History and Philosophy.
+On the four corners of the statue’s pedestal are allegorical figures representing Religion, Art, History, and Philosophy.

 The Museum after WWII